IustinS2/Grokking/README.md

 # Grokking
-An ML project studying the Krokking phenomenon
+An ML project studying the Grokking phenomenon